Kong/kong/changelog/README.md

 ~ $ make VERSION=3.6.0.0 BASE_BRANCH=origin/next/3.6.x.x
 ```

-If a PR with changelog is merged after the changelog PR is created
+If a functional PR with changelog is merged after the changelog PR is created
-or merged, please repeat this section.
-You might need to delete local
+or merged, please repeat the commands.
-PR branch first.

 # Verify PRs